Menorca: Sports

 As a small island, Menorca offers limited opportunities to see top-level sport competitions.
 Football in Menorca is played at the fifth level of the Spanish football pyramid.
 There are currently 11 clubs contesting the Regional Preferente de Menorca, the champion of which progresses to the Tercera División Grupo XI playoffs.
 The winner of this playoff is promoted to Tercera División; the last Menorquí club to do so was CF Sporting Mahonés in 2009.

 CV Ciutadella are a professional women's volleyball club who play in the Superliga Femenina, the top league of Spanish volleyball, having won the league championship in 2011 and 2012.
 They play at Pavelló Municipal d'Esports in Ciutadella.

 A semi-professional basketball club, CB Menorca, play in the LEB Plata, the third level of Spanish basketball.
-Their home court is Pavelló Menorca in the Bintaufa neighborhood just outside of Maó.
+Their home court is Pavelló Menorca in the Bintaufa neighborhood just outside of Mahón.

 In recent years, some sporting events that gather hundreds of participants have been successfully held on a yearly basis, such as the triathlon race Extreme Man Menorca and the single-staged ultramarathon race Trail Menorca Camí de Cavalls.
 In 2014, it was announced that the island would host the 18th editions of the Island Games in 2019; however, Menorca later pulled out of hosting the event, citing a change of government as the main reason.

+In 2025, the island began hosting Open Menorca, a professional tennis tournament on the ATP Challenger Tour.